open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-validator-rewards.md

 ### Sustainability

 Sustainable rewards require routine assessments and adjustments to align with network growth and demands.
+For insights on sustainability, visit [sustainable-blockchain-practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ### Influencing Factors